 – The Three Evils of Society, August 31, 1967

-This year as we participate in service projects and recognition of Dr. King’s legacy, let us all take some time to think about how we can help address inequalities people continue to experience within our healthcare system.
-By thinking critically about how we can best address our individual and community health needs, we, we gain the opportunity to mend the rift that is separating all Americans from justice equality and freedom.
+This year, as we participate in service projects and recognition of Dr. King’s legacy, let us all take some time to think about how we can help address inequalities people continue to experience within our healthcare system.
+By thinking critically about how we can best address our individual and community health needs, we gain the opportunity to mend the rift that is separating all Americans from justice, equality, and freedom.